seatable/seatable-html-page-template-simple-form/README.md

 ## Build page

-1. Update the version in `info.json`.
+1. Update the version in `info.json`

-2. Run the following command to build the page.
+2. Run the following command to build the page

 ```bash
 node node scripts/build-page.js